Yak in gokyo

 Spring

-The spring season consists of three months: March, April, and May.
+The Spring season consists of three months: March, April, and May.
 It is the pre-monsoon season in Nepal.
 During this season, Nepal's national flower, the Rhododendron, blooms across the country, including in the Gokyo Valley.
 The vibrant landscape of wildflowers, including rhododendrons, provides pleasant trekking conditions in Gokyo Valley.

-The weather is moderate in spring, with warm days and crisp nights.
+The weather is moderate in Spring, with warm days and crisp nights.
 The mountains are also clear this season, making your Gokyo Valley trek worth it.
 The temperature ranges from 15 degrees Celsius to -5 degrees Celsius.
 Moreover, trekking in the Gokyo Valley in spring is an opportunity to experience the beauty and variety of nature.

 Summer